cncf/devstats.archive/MULTIPROJECT.md

 - `create database projectname_grafana_sessions;`
 - `grant all privileges on database "projectname_grafana_sessions" to gha_admin;`
 - `\q'
 - You need to do the for all projects.
-Replace projectname withcurrent project.
+Replace projectname with the current project.
 - `sudo -u postgres psql projectname_grafana_sessions`
 ```
 create table session(